Representation theory of finite groups through (basic) algebraic geometry

+has rank at most two.
+This is equivalent to the vanishing of $x_1^2-x_2^2+x_3^2-x_4^2$ (again the square root of the determinant of the above matrix), and we can find a solution (for example $v_1+v_2$) without need of extending the field.
+As a consequence, even if the set of points is the same for $Q_8$ and $D_4$, the set of representations of both groups is not the ``same'' for an arbitrary field, but only in the case of a splitting field.

-We summarize here and make more explicit what is our main construction in this section, fixing the notation we will use in the rest of the note.
+We summarize here and make more explicit what is our main construction in this section, fixing the notation that we will use in the rest of the note.

-{\bf Remark \mainconstruction.} Given a finite group $G$ and fixing a characteristic that is not a divisor of $|G|$, we consider the minimal field $K_0$ with such characteristic (i.e. $K_0={\Bbb Z}_p$ or $K_0={\Bbb Q}$.
+{\bf Remark \mainconstruction.} Given a finite group $G$ and fixing a characteristic that is not a divisor of $|G|$, we consider the minimal field $K_0$ with such characteristic (i.e. $K_0={\Bbb Z}_p$ or $K_0={\Bbb Q})$.
 Identify $ZK_0(G)$ with the quotient $K_0[\{x_\lambda\}_{\lambda\in P'}]/I_0$ of Remark \idealcenter.
-Then any field $K$ containing the finite extension of $K_0$ attaching the coordinates of $V(I_0)$ works find for the main decomposition in Theorem \ArtinWedderburn.
-In particular, and using the notation of Example \exampleSthree, we proved that we have an isomorphism
+Then any field $K$ containing the finite extension of $K_0$ attaching the coordinates of the points of $V(I_0)$ works fine for the main decomposition in Theorem \ArtinWedderburn.
+In particular, there is a bijection between the set $Irr_K(G)$ of irreducible representations of $G$ and the set of centrally primitive idempotents of $K(G)$; we will write $\beta_V$ for the idempotent corresponding to $V\in Irr_K(G)$).
+On the other hand, using the notation of Example \exampleSthree, we proved that we have an isomorphism